 Ensuring your site performs well on mobile is not only great for SEO but also important for a great user experience.
 Google already prioritizes the mobile version of any website when ranking content, which makes having a mobile-friendly landing page essential.

 Second, reduce distractions from your landing page.
 Avoid using pop-up ads unless necessary.
 Make sure that your CTA buttons are easy to click on mobile devices.
-Lastly, ensure that your landing page responds well to different screen sizes and orientations.
+Lastly, ensure your landing page responds well to different screen sizes and orientations.

 7. Use products-specific imagery